What about DepEd-accreditation and Senior High School?

 Victorious Homeschool is an inclusive institution and we accept all children and all children pay the SAME TUITION.
 Optional expenses you might have for SPED are for official diagnosis from a Developmental Pediatrician, (IEP) Individualized Education Program, and Special Tutorial Classes.

-If you wish for your child's needs to be assessed and addressed, you can check the directory of developmental pediatricians, counselors, and therapists.
+If you wish for your child's needs to be assessed and addressed, we can endorse you to developmental pediatricians, counselors, and therapists.
 You may also work with your own trusted doctors and therapists.

 As the parent-teacher, what are my tasks and responsibilities?